Andy-Robertson/magic-eight-ball/README.md

 # magic-eight-ball

-A magic eight ball game.
+A magic eight ball game with 20 possible answers.